Biplab-Dutta/personal_site/_posts/2022-04-30-exception-handling.md

 ### Conclusion
 In this article, you saw how to implement network requests in Flutter in a proper manner.
 We learned how we can use [dio](https://pub.dev/packages/dio), [freezed](https://pub.dev/packages/freezed), [dartz](https://pub.dev/packages/dartz), and a few other architectural overviews that can help us in making our app more maintainable, and testable and ultimately help us in becoming a better developer.

-Also, this was my very first blog on Dev.
-I know there is room for improvement and therefore, I seek feedback from the community.
+Also, this happens to be my very first blog.
+I know there are room for improvements and therefore, I seek feedback from the community.

 If you wish to see some Flutter projects with proper architecture, follow me on [GitHub](https://github.com/Biplab-Dutta/).
 I am also active on Twitter [@b_plab](https://twitter.com/b_plab98).